Modeling Physical Noise

 \[ G \rightarrow N G , \\ G_2 G_1 \rightarrow N_2 G_2 N_1 G_1 , \]

-where the noise transformation is given by the Lindblad time-evolution over some physical gate time \(\tau_i\),
+where the noise transformation is given by the Lindblad time evolution over some physical gate time \(\tau_i\),

 \[ N_i \equiv e^{L\tau_i} , \]

 where \(L\) is the Lindblad operator.
-Such a description can always be established if physical gate times \(\tau_i\) are much shorter than the decoherence rates related to this gate (\(\tau_i \gamma_i \ll 1\)).
-The question of how correct this description is of some specific hardware realization is then redirected to the question of the correct choice of noise matrix \(M\).
+Such a description can always be established when the physical gate times \(\tau_i\) are short in relation to the decoherence rates of this gate (\(\tau_i \gamma_i \ll 1\)), ensuring the noise to be small.
+A detailed justification of this model, including a proof that the separated noise term is a valid Lindblad operator (to the lowest order of the noise strength), can be found in our puplication on the subject.
+The question of how correct this description is of a specific hardware realization is then redirected to the question of the correct choice of noise matrix \(M\).